michael-wall/rabbit-mq-demo/README.md

 - Deploy the RabbitMQ custom service and configure RabbitMQ
   - The rabbitmq/LCP.json in the repository is pre-configured.
 It is a StatefulSet service with a volume defined for /var/lib/rabbitmq to retain the RabbitMQ setup after a restart.
   - rabbitmqctl and rabbitmqadmin commands can be run from the RabbitMQ service shell on port 5672.
+  - Build and deploy the rabbitmq custom service in the Liferay PaaS environment.
   - The RabbitMQ administration GUI can be accessed from the browser using HTTPS and port 15672 using the credentials from rabbit-mq-default-user and rabbit-mq-default-pass secrets.
   - Both ports are configured to be external ports.
     - Run these command to create the message queues: